shunirr/fontsplitta/README.md

 python ./web_font_splitter.py FONT_FILE --unicode_ranges_file=YOUR_UNICODE_RANGES_FILE
 ```

-You can generate the unicode ranges using your web page contents.
+For example, you can generate the unicode ranges using your web page contents.

 ## Test with local web server

+You can check the generated fonts and the generated css on your browser:

 ```console
 python test_server.py
 ```

+And then, access to `http://localhost:8080/`.